 - Earn the required number of credits for the program, successfully complete each course, make continued progress in the program, and demonstrate mastery of the professional knowledge, skills, and dispositions for the specific degree and/or certificate with a cumulative index of 3.0 or better. - Give evidence of having met program standards through periodic performance reviews. - Undertake a practicum and/or internship, if required.
-These experiences, including the seminars and reports related to them, are designed to integrate the theory, research, and practice developed throughout the program.
+These experiences, including the seminars and reports related to them, are designed to integrate the theory, research, and practice developed throughout the program. - Undertake and complete a research-based project/paper, if required, under the direction of a graduate education faculty member:

-- Undertake and complete a research-based project/paper, if required, under the direction of a graduate education faculty member: - The major paper must be completed for a master's degree in Educational Leadership, Special Education, School and Mental Health Counseling, Marriage and Family Therapy or Instructional Design and Delivery. - The topic must be related to the participant's program of study. - Candidates must carefully follow the format of the American Psychological Association, 6th edition, for a quantitative or mixed methods research study. - Final approval including sign-off by a faculty research advisor is required to be awarded with a master's degree in Counseling, Educational Leadership, Special Education, and Instructional Design and Delivery (for NYS certification as an Educational Technology Specialist). - Documentation of practicum/internship/major project/major papers must be submitted and approved, and filed where appropriate for the completed program according to the timeline for graduation: July 15 for a September graduation date, September 15 for the December graduation date, November 15 for February graduation date, and February 15 for a May graduation. - An Intent to Graduate form must be submitted to the Graduate Education Office by the specified due date during the semester before graduation. - The online Application to Graduate provided by the Office of the Registrar must be submitted within the Registrar's required timeline.
+- The major paper must be completed for a master's degree in Educational Leadership, Special Education, School and Mental Health Counseling and Marriage and Family Therapy. - The topic must be related to the participant's program of study. - Candidates must carefully follow the format of the American Psychological Association, 7th edition, for a quantitative or mixed methods research study. - Final approval including sign-off by a faculty research advisor is required to be awarded a master's degree in Counseling, Educational Leaders and Special Education. - Documentation of practicum/internship/major project/major papers must be submitted and approved, and filed where appropriate for the completed program according to the timeline for graduation: July 15 for a September graduation date, September 15 for the December graduation date, November 15 for February graduation date, and February 15 for a May graduation. - An Intent to Graduate form must be submitted to the Graduate Education Office by the specified due date during the semester before graduation. - The online Application to Graduate provided by the Office of the Registrar must be submitted within the Registrar's required timeline.
 Those students not submitting the online application to graduate during the required time may be delayed until the next graduation date.
-Requests for extensions must be made to the Office of the Registrar registrar@manhattan.edu - Pay and clear all outstanding financial accounts including library, parking and graduation fees owed the College.
+Requests for extensions must be made to the Office of the Registrar by emailing registrar@manhattan.edu - Pay and clear all outstanding financial accounts including library, parking, and graduation fees owed the College.